autohitch logo

 New car prices fluctuate throughout the year as supply and demand shifts.
 By timing your purchase right, you can take advantage of periods where pricing reach annual lows.

-Without a doubt, December is the best single month for new car deals with discounts averaging 6-8% off MSRP, according to Edmunds data.
+Without a doubt, the end of the year (December) is the best single month for new car deals with discounts averaging 6-8% off MSRP, according to Edmunds data.

 It culminates the annual, quarterly, and monthly sales goals dealerships work to hit.
 With quotas on the line, sales teams heavily discount outgoing models and offer increased incentives to move inventory off the lot before the new year.